web-dl-tools/docs/installation.md

 In order to perform actions on the containers both repositories contain make commands that simplify the usage of the stack.
 Simply enter one of the repositories via the command line and run the following commands:

 **Building**:
-Build the containers, install all dependacies and store the (intermediate) images.
+Build the containers, install all dependencies and store the (intermediate) images.

 ```bash
 $ make build